Pythonaire/FakeGatoHistory/README.md

 Based on the fabulous work of <https://github.com/simont77/fakegato-history> to work with HAP-Python <https://github.com/ikalchev/HAP-python>.

-## Differences to the original javascript implementation
+## some modifications ...

 The original fakegato-history have a variable mem cache for data records.
-I set the mem cache to 4032 and interval of 10 minutes (to prevent memory holes).
+I set the mem cache fixed to 4032 and the interval of 10 minutes (to prevent memory holes).
 That gives 4032/6 = 672 hours of values in the memory.
 Additional, the original javascript implementation has the ability to cache data on harddisk to prevent data lost in case of system crash.
-These function is implemented too.
-After successful upload data, HAP interface send time update for syncronisation und remove existing file and create a new.
-This, because the file can grow up with thound of data.
+These function is implemented just under python3.10 and above.
+If the data are uploaded to the homekit (initiated by the client), homekit sends a time value update for synchronisation.
+I used this, to drop the written files.

 ## How To (example Weather data)